c2lang/documentation/documentation/docs/language/variables.md

-variables in C2 look a lot like variables in C (on purpose), so:
+Variables in C2 look a lot like variables in C (on purpose), so:

 ```c
 int32 counter = 0;